SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Methodology

 \subsection{Testing Methodology}

-\textbf{Disabling Sources of Interference.} We disable all DRAM self-regulation events except the calibration signals like ZQ for signal integrity, so that we ensure that the observed errors are solely caused by RowHammer.
+\textbf{Disabling Sources of Interference.} We disable all DRAM self-regulation events except the calibration signals, such as ZQ, for signal integrity so that we ensure that the observed errors are solely caused by RowHammer.
 We also make sure that our tests finish before retention errors manifest.

-To the best of our knowledge, we also disable all DRAM-level (e.g., TRR~\cite{jedec2017ddr4}) and system-level RowHammer mitigation mechanisms (e.g., pTRR~\cite{aichinger2015ddr}) along with all forms of rank-level error-correction codes (ECC), which could obscure RowHammer bit-flips.
+To the best of our knowledge, we also disable all DRAM-level (e.g., TRR~\cite{jedec2017ddr4}) and system-level RowHammer mitigation mechanisms (e.g., pTRR~\cite{aichinger2015ddr}) along with all forms of rank-level error-correction codes (ECC), which could obscure RowHammer bitflips.
 Based on the prior work's observations~\cite{frigo2020trrespass, kim2020revisiting}, on-DRAM-die RowHammer mitigation mechanisms (i.e., TRR) take action when the DRAM services a refresh (REF) command.
 The DRAM modules we test do not implement error correction internally.

-\textbf{RowHammer Access Sequence.} We use a common access sequence used in previous works as the worst case test pattern, in which 1) we hammer the two rows that are adjacent to the victim row (i.e., aggressor rows), and 2) we access the aggressor rows as fast as possible.
+\textbf{RowHammer Access Sequence.} We use a common access sequence used in previous works \cite{kim2020revisiting,orosa2021Deeper, kim2014flipping} as the worst-case access pattern, in which we 1)~hammer the two rows that are adjacent to the victim row (i.e., aggressor rows), and 2)~access the aggressor rows as frequently as possible.
+In our tests, we perform a double-sided RowHammer attack~\cite{kim2014flipping, kim2020revisiting}.

 \textbf{Data Pattern.} We conduct our experiments on a DRAM module by using the module's \gls{wcdp}.
-We identify the \gls{wcdp} as the pattern that experiences the largest number of bit-flips among seven different data patterns that prior research on DRAM characterization uses~\cite{khan2014efficacy,liu2013experimental,patel2017reaper, kim2020revisiting, chang2016understanding, chang2017understanding, lee2017design}, presented in Table~\ref{tab:data_patterns}: {colstripe, checkered, rowstripe{, and} random {(we also test the {complements} of the first three)}.} For each RowHammer test, we write the corresponding data pattern to the victim row ($V$ in Table~\ref{tab:data_patterns}), and to the 8 previous ($V - [1...8]$) and next ($V + [1...8]$) physically-adjacent rows.
+We identify the \gls{wcdp} as the pattern that experiences the largest number of bitflips among seven different data patterns that prior research on DRAM characterization uses~\cite{khan2014efficacy,liu2013experimental,patel2017reaper, kim2020revisiting, chang2016understanding, chang2017understanding, lee2017design}, presented in Table~\ref{tab:data_patterns}: {colstripe, checkered, rowstripe{, and} random {(we also test the {complements} of the first three)}.} For each RowHammer test, we write the corresponding data pattern to the victim row ($V$ in Table~\ref{tab:data_patterns}), and to the 8 previous ($V - [1...8]$) and next ($V + [1...8]$) physically-adjacent rows.